neonevm/neon-evm.docs/docs/design_proposals/accepted/unsupported_functions.md

 ---
-title: Unsupported Functions in Neon EVM
+title: Unsupported Functions in the Neon EVM
 ---

 The Neon EVM doesn't support the following functions: